AnaisAguiar1/Eutech/task_2/README.md

 ## ***Closure***. <a name="id5"></a>

 </center>

 <br>

-The Ubuntu and Windows firewalls have similarities in their ability to block unauthorized traffic and control access to system services, but also have notable differences.
-The Ubuntu firewall is based on iptables and uses rules to filter network traffic, while the Windows firewall uses the Windows Firewall with Advanced Security and has a more user-friendly GUI.
-Windows firewall is enabled by default in all versions, while Ubuntu firewall may not be enabled by default.
+The Ubuntu and Windows firewalls have similarities in their ability to **block unauthorized traffic** and **control access to system services**, but also have notable differences.
+The Ubuntu firewall is based on iptables and uses rules to filter network traffic, while the Windows firewall uses the **Windows Firewall with Advanced Security and has a more user-friendly GUI**.
+Windows firewall is enabled by default in all versions, while **Ubuntu firewall may not be enabled by default**.
 Configuring the Windows firewall may be easier for less experienced users due to its intuitive GUI, while the Ubuntu firewall may be more complex due to its rule-based configuration.
 Both firewalls are effective in protecting against external threats, and the choice between them depends on the specific needs and skills of the system administrator.